-In jab at hardliners, Rouhani says Iran protests were not only economic
+In jab at rivals, Rouhani says Iran protests about more than economy

 “People’s access to social media should not permanently be restricted.
 We cannot be indifferent to people’s life and business,” Rouhani said.

-State television showed live pictures of more pro-government rallies in several cities, including Sanandaj in western Iran, as marchers carried posters of Ayatollah Khamenei and chanted slogans in his support.
+State television showed live pictures of more pro-government rallies in several cities, including Sanandaj in western Iran, and Sari in north, as marchers carried posters of Ayatollah Khamenei and chanted slogans in his support.

 Iranian Vice-President Masoumeh Ebtekar tweeted on Monday that Rouhani has insisted that all detained students should be released.